Circassians in Kosovo: Majority leaving the region (1877–1878)

 The Circassians in Bulgaria fiercely opposed the Bulgarian Revolt in 1876.
 Kosovo Circassians also joined the Bulgarian Circassians.
 European countries in turn demanded that the Circassians leave the region.

 Circassians sided with the Ottoman army during the Russo-Turkish War (1877–1878).
 After the war, the Circassians were seen as a "Muslim threat" and expelled from Kosovo, Bulgaria and other parts of the Balkans by Russian armies following the end of the Russo-Turkish war.
 They were not allowed to return, so the Ottoman authorities settled them in new other lands such as in modern Jordan (see Circassians in Jordan), where they would have conflict with Bedouin Arabs, and Turkey (see Circassians in Turkey).

-Persecution by Albanians and Last remnants leaving for Adygea (1998-1999)
+Last remnants leaving for Adygea (1998-1999)

-When the Kosovo War began, the Circassians in Kosovo emigrated to their ancestral homeland, Republic of Adygea, where they founded a village named Mafekhabl near the republic's capital of Maykop.
+As a small community, the Circassians in Kosovo successfully managed coexistence and securing adequate means of living.
+Good relations with both Serbs and Albanians were sought, although they often maintained closer ties with Albanians due to cultural and religious similarities, which is also why intermarriage was not uncommon.
+When the Kosovo War began, Aslan Dzharimov appealed to officials for the repatriation of the Kosovo Circassians, ultimately resulting in their emigration to their ancestral homeland, Republic of Adygea, where they founded a village named Mafekhabl near the republic's capital of Maykop.
 Muammar Gaddafi sent support and donations to the village.
-Gaddafi, according to his own words, showed a deep respect for the Circassians and their historical suffering.
-Immigrants unanimously recount peaceful coexistence with Serbs, contrasting with Albanian hostility towards Circassians.
-Circassian children faced frequent bullying by Albanians at school, while adults endured robberies, arson, and sniper attacks in the fields.
-Kosovo Circassians sought lawfulness within Yugoslavia, resisting Albanian pressure for insubordination.
-This refusal branded them traitors.
-Tensions escalated in Stanoc i Epërm, leading to segregated communities and forced "parallel education" for Circassian children.
-Seeking protection, they formed Circassian self-defense brigades with Serb support.
+Gaddafi, according to his own words, showed a deep respect for the Circassians and their historical suffering..